Macabre Finds at the Midwest Haunters Convention

 Based on Milton Bradley’s earlier Which Witch? and Haunted House (The Real Ghostbusters board game was also a re-themed version of this), players had to collect ghost card and avoid traps as they made their way up the stairs to close the coffin lid and “lay the ghost.”

+Of all the vintage board games on this list, Mystic Skull might have the most compelling design with that cauldron and skull pendulum.
 Each player is a witch doctor with a voodoo doll.
 When you stir the cauldron, the Mystic Skull spins and determines where you will place the next pin in your opponents doll.

+You’re on the run from the big green guy in this classic horror board game.
 Players move around Frankenstein’s castle looking for the key that matches their color, hoping to reach the laboratory and shut off the power before the monster comes alive.

-While it may seem tempting, please refrain from laying eggs inside your opponents.
+Note: While it may seem tempting, please refrain from laying eggs inside your opponents.

-All the fun of looting tombs without all those pesky curses.
+All the fun of looting tombs without all those pesky curses!

 With a slogan like “We’re only here for the fear!” this must be the world’s first (only?) dark tourism board game.
 Players spin the wheel and try to get all of their pieces out of the haunted inn without disturbing a ghost.